CenterForAssessment/Documentation/README.md

 structure with all the required external assets and libraries, as well as the `R` command and function scripts included in this repo.
 Second, the data required to generate the report must be compiled in a consistent data-object structure.
 Third, any time-consuming and/or state-specific external analyses should be conducted and thoroughly reviewed, and also compiled in a consistent data-object structure.
 Fourth, list-objects that contain all the required meta-data and content indices are compiled from generic (Universal) and custom sources to create dual-format configuration scripts.
 Lastly, the two report formats are generated using the appropriate `R` functions.

 #  Included files

 * The `1_Report_Setup_and_Maintenance.R` file contains `R` code from which required `R` packages can be installed or updated, and other assets can be copied into the report directory.
   - A script, `Universal_Content/Learning_Loss_Analysis/Meta_Data/Report_Packages.R`,
     is available to both document and help install/update any `R` packages required for the report and sub-analyses to be run.
+  - The "Documentation" directory can be be set up using the `setupReportDirectory` function.
+This function pulls in assets from the `Literasee` package.
-  - These `css`, `javascript`, `pandoc` and `Rmarkdown` (.Rmd) assets are used by functions in the `Literasee` package to create a "NCIEA" themed report and website.
+    * These include `css`, `javascript`, `pandoc` and `Rmarkdown` (.Rmd) assets the `Literasee` package needs to create a "NCIEA" themed report and website.
-  - Templates for custom child.Rmd files can also be added to the directory (available from the `Universal_Content/Learning_Loss_Analysis` repo/submodule).
-The directory can be be set up using the `setupReportDirectory` function.
+    * Templates for custom child.Rmd files can also be added to the directory (available from the `Universal_Content/Learning_Loss_Analysis` repo/submodule).
+      Alternatively, template custom content can be copied over from another state/project directory.
+  - Changes/updates/upgrades to these assets in the `Literasee` package can be pulled into the "Documentation" directory using the `updateAssets()` function.
 * The `2_Report_Data.R` script runs all formatting, cleaning and subsetting required to compile all data sources into a single dataset that will be used at report run-time (rendering).
   - Create/format/alter/augment one or more raw data sets including `State_Assessment`, `College_Entrance`, `ELP_Assessment` and (potentially multiple) `Interim_Assessment`
     data objects.
-  - The compiled data must be a named `list` object called `Report_Data`, saved in a "Documentation/Data/" directory (NOT included in the githbub repo!).
+  - The compiled data must be a named `list` object called `Report_Data`, saved in a "Documentation/Data/" directory (NOT included in the Github repo!).
 * The script `3_Report_Analyses.R` is meant to house secondary (post-hoc) analyses that can be re/run before the report is compiled and may take an inordinate amount of time to run or requires extensive evaluation and investigation before running.
   - These analyses may be universal enough to run for all states, or may be unique enough for each state that the analysis is customized for each state.
   - Ideally each of the data sources (`State_Assessment`, `College_Entrance`,
-    `ELP_Assessment` and `Interim_Assessment`) will have the same or similar analysis types (e.g., `participation`, `multiple_imputation`, `propensity_score_weighting`,
+    `ELP_Assessment` and `Interim_Assessment`) will have the same or similar analysis types (e.g., `participation`, `multiple_imputation`,
-    `quantile_shift`, etc.).
+    `propensity_score_weighting`, `quantile_shift`, etc.).
   - Some analyses may be short and included directly within the `2_Report_Data.R` script, while others may be placed externally in an "Report_Analyses" directory.
     The compiled analysis results must be a named `list` object  called `Report_Analysis`, saved in a "Documentation/Data/" directory (NOT included in the GitHub repo!).
 * Generation of the dual format report (a `bookdown` website and a `pagedown` PDF document) depends on two different types of configuration scripts that list the child documents to knit together: _bookdown.yml and index.Rmd for `bookdown`, and a parent .Rmd file (e.g., STATE_Learning_Loss_Analysis.Rmd) for `pagedown`.
   - The child documents can be generic (i.e. `Universal_Content`) or customized/novel
     content.
 The `4_Make_Configs.R` creates custom configuration lists that identify 1) state specific meta-data and report parameters and 2) a list of any custom Rmarkdown content to be used in place of, or in addition to, the universal report content.
   - These configuration and content lists are then combined with the `Universal_Content` configuration and content lists by `source(...)`'ing the R scripts `Universal_Content/Learning_Loss_Analysis/Meta_Data/Report_Configs.R` and `Universal_Content/Learning_Loss_Analysis/Meta_Data/Report_Content.R`.
   - The scripts are set up to give priority to the custom content, so that generic elements can be easily overridden.
-The combined custom and universal information `list` objects are then used to generate by functions in the `Literasee` package to create the YAML and RMD files that control the report generation output.
+The combined custom and universal information `list` objects are then used by functions in the `Literasee` package to create the YAML and RMD files that control the report generation output.
 * The `Make_Report.R` file contains `R` code to render the website/report using the `bookdown` and `pagedown` packages respectively.